elm/parser

 Regular expressions are quite confusing and difficult to use.
 This library provides a coherent alternative that handles more cases and produces clearer code.

-(Readme.md from the package)
+(Readme.md from the )

 Function